Is hiring a car in Langkawi a good idea?

 How to book a car in Langkawi

 We hired our vehicle through Europcar.
 We pretty much always do hire through Europcar as we now have an account with them.
 Plus, we can earn Qantas Frequent Flyer points on our bookings with them.
 Sometimes, like this trip, we double check the rates with their competitors and they’re quite a bit cheaper.
-We booked through their online portal and paid upfront upon collection.
+We booked through their online portal before leaving Australia and paid upfront upon collection.
 The rate was AU$145 for the three days which included two toddler car seats (five-point restraints).
-This was a huge reason behind wanting to hire a car in the first place.
+This was a huge reason behind wanting to hire a car in the first place – so we could make sure the kids were always secure in car seats, rather than taking taxis with them sitting on our laps.

 Talking to people and watching what people did at the airport, it was clear some people just rock up and go to the hire desks to negotiate a rate.
 This would probably get you an even better rate (a quick TripAdvisor forum search confirms this) but we didn’t want to take that chance.
 We needed to make sure we had child car seats and a car big enough for four people and all the luggage.
 If you do go this route though, there’s also rental offices in Kuah, the main town.